article

 Try MCAP today

 MCAP is currently in beta, and we’d love your feedback!
-Check out our GitHub repo to get started, and share your thoughts in our Slack community to help us build towards v1.0.
+Check out our GitHub repo to get started, and share your thoughts in our Discord community to help us build towards v1.0.

 If you’re currently using an in-house recording format or storing binary data directly, MCAP could be a great alternative to consider.
 We provide libraries in C++, Python, Go and TypeScript, as well as a suite of conformance tests, to facilitate interoperability with other tools.
-We also support visualizing MCAP files in Foxglove Studio, as well as importing them into Foxglove Data Platform.
+We also support visualizing MCAP files in Foxglove, as well as importing them into Foxglove.

 If you’re currently on ROS, use our mcap CLI tool to convert your .bag (ROS 1) or .db3 files (ROS 2) to self-contained MCAP files that include all the necessary message schema definitions.
 You can also track progress on our ROS 2 MCAP plugin, coming soon.